This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Let the bacon cool at the end.
-Like any other method, air fryer bacon will crisp up more as it cools.
+Like any other method, air fryer bacon will crisp up more as it cools on paper towels.

 How To Prevent Air Fryer Bacon Smoke?

-- Air fry bacon at 370 degrees F. This is below the smoke point of bacon fat, but as high as possible to crisp up your bacon nicely.
+- Air fry bacon at 370 degrees F. This is below the smoke point of bacon fat, which is 374 degrees F [*], but as high as possible to crisp up your bacon nicely.

 - Add water.
 This isn’t totally necessary if you cook bacon in the air fryer at 370 degrees F as explained above, but if you want to be extra careful, you can add a bit of water into the air fryer, underneath the grate.
 The water will cool down the bacon grease that drips down during cooking.